iislucas/google-cal-events-viewer/ai.md

  7. Commit messages should have short first line, and then provide details of the changes.
  8. When something doesn't work, consider updating the [ai.md](ai.md) file to improve the guidelines.
+ 9. Use `npx ng` to run Angular CLI commands.